FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 ```

 ## Common problems
 1. Python is not being recognised as an internal command.
    FIX by adding Python interpreter folder to the PATH variable.

-1. Problem with Selenium and chromedriver.
+2. Problem with Selenium and chromedriver.
    For Windows please do step 3 and 4 of the setup!

-1. Problem with ffmpeg.
+3. Problem with ffmpeg.
    Install ffmpeg in step 6.

 ## Contributing

 If you'd like to contribute, these are the things that still need to be done:
-- Use youtube-dl python module instead of actual youtube-dl.exe file.
-This allows us to remove the youtube-dl folder in this repo.
+- Use yt-dlp python module instead of actual yt-dlp.exe file.
+This allows us to remove the yt-dlp folder in this repo.
-- Make script compatible with youtube-data API (and make this option optional), so you don't have to open the channel URL in a browser to grab the HTML and then obtain the videos.
-- Include timestamps in MATCHES.txt (DONE)
-- Add max_duration argument for the argparser
 - Finish FAQ section in this readme
 - Create and test setup file for Windows and Linux to make installation quicker.
+- Make it easier to get started (Python installation etc.)
+- Automatically create and fingerprint versions of audio files with different pitch
+- Test more on Linux
+- More pictures?

 ## FAQ
 - **How to check a YouTube channel?**